tsedio/tsed/docs/docs/middlewares/overview.md

 }
 ```
-In second place, create a new file in your middlewares folder.
-Create a new Class definition and add the `@Middleware()` or `@MiddlewareError()` annotations on your class.
+Then, create a new file in your middlewares folder.
+Create a new Class definition then add the `@Middleware()`
+or `@MiddlewareError()` annotations on your class.

-You have different use case to declare and use a middlewares.
-Theses uses are following:
+You have different use cases to declare and use a middleware.
+Theses use cases are following:

  * [Global Middleware](docs/middlewares/global-middleware.md), this middleware can be used on [ServerLoader](api/common/server/serverloader.md),
  * [Global MiddlewareError](docs/middlewares/global-error-middleware.md), this middleware error can be used on [ServerLoader](api/common/server/serverloader.md),